SeldonIO/seldon-core/docs-gb/examples/pipeline-examples.md

 # Pipeline examples

-This notebook illustrates a series of Pipelines showing of different ways of combining flows of\
+These examples illustrates a series of Pipelines showing of different ways of combining flows of\
 data and conditional logic.
 We assume you have Seldon Core 2 running locally.

 ## Before you begin